Adil-Ijaz7/Catalyst/README.md

 Store your API key with the command:

-`Aiora Code Agent: Configure OpenRouter API Key`
+`Catalyst: Configure OpenRouter API Key`

 The key is stored securely in the VS Code secret store.